 Serve with chips, veggies or even as a hotdog topping.
-Yes, it’s a yummy replacement for relish.
-Yes, yes it is.
+Yes, Tomatillo Salsa Verde even a delicious replacement for pickle relish.

 - 2 pounds tomatillos, husks removed & washed